-This dichotomy between sect size and level of violence will persist if we relax the condition of symmetric non-strategic parameters and allow the two sects to differ in total population size as well.
+This dichotomy between sect size and level of violence will persist if we relax the condition of symmetric non-strategic parameters and also allow the two sects to differ in total population size.
 In this case, the more populous sect will display a smaller percentage of very violent radicals than the less populous one.
 Why does this happen?
-If radicals from the less populous sect chose to use high levels of violence themselves, they would be subject to too many retaliatory attacks from their much larger opponent, so their best strategy is to favor internal propaganda over direct attacks of their rivals.
+If radicals from the less populous sect chose to use high levels of violence themselves, they would be subject to too many retaliatory attacks from their much larger opponent, so their best strategy is to favour internal propaganda over direct attacks of their rivals.
 On the other hand, radicals of the more populous sect are constantly seeking ways to increase their ranks among moderates of their own sect.
 For them, increasing the level of violence against the less numerous sect is a way to incense moderates and spur them towards extremism.
 Similar patterns arise when sect-sizes are symmetric, but available resources for the two sects are unequal.
-In this case, while the radical faction of the more resourceful group largely engages in internal propaganda, radicals from the less resourceful group typically become more violent while their ranks decrease in relative size.
-These results indicate that when resources are limited the best strategy is to attack rather than conduct internal propaganda.
-Here, retaliatory action from the opposite sect is limited compared to the case of asymmetric sect sizes, since now the groups are equal in size, and the more resourceful one is largely focused on internal proselytizing rather than on attacking.
+In this case, while the radical faction of the more resourceful group largely engages in internal indoctrination, radicals from the less resourceful group typically become more violent while their ranks decrease in relative size.
+These results indicate that when resources are limited the best strategy is to attack rather than internally indoctrinate.
+Here, retaliatory action from the opposite sect is limited compared with the case of asymmetric sect sizes, since now the groups are equal in size, and the more resourceful one is largely focused on internal proselytizing rather than on attacking.
 Finally, we allowed for a series of optimal updates where each sect was able to adjust their strategies in response to their opponent's choices in an alternating fashion.
-Depending on parameter choices and initial conditions, limit cycles may be observed, although the same general trends described above for Nash equilibria hold: one of the two sects will preferentially engage in internal propaganda, the other in violently attacking their opponent.
+Depending on parameter choices and initial conditions, limit cycles may be observed, although the same general trends described above for Nash equilibria hold: one of the two sects will preferentially engage in internal indoctrination, the other in violently attacking their opponent.

 One of the possible ingredients missing from this work is the intervention of third parties to pacify conflict.
 Examples of such parties could be more powerful groups, nations, or international bodies.
 For example, one could include a penalty term in the utility function so that large radical factions or large attack rates are more costly due to the imposition of third-party sanctions.
-We could also relax the allegiance to a specific sect and allow for recruitment of both radicals and moderates to occur across sect lines, for example through free or coerced religious conversion.
+We could also relax the allegiance to a specific sect and allow for recruitment of both radicals and moderates to occur across sect lines, for example, through free or coerced religious conversion.
 In this context, sect populations would no longer be fixed.
-As presented in our work, attacks do not lead to casualties; allowing for victims could be another mechanism whereby both violence and propaganda could lead to the possible extinction of a sect.
+As presented in our work, attacks do not lead to casualties; allowing for victims could be another mechanism whereby both violence and indoctrination could lead to the possible extinction of a sect.
+Finally, we could consider multiple interacting sects marked by shifting allegiances, as motivated by the complex dynamics in the Middle East, with ad hoc functional forms for radicalization and de-radicalization, and including possible calibration of parameters through data.